 Bear with us, because when it comes to descriptions on this particular species of timber can be a little schizophrenic as there two different trees involved!

-So, Eng/Eu Walnut has a very varied grain pattern, it can be really swirly and wild (think gnarly growing trees) with sound knots incorporated into the flow of grain.
+So, English/Eu Walnut has a very varied grain pattern, it can be really swirly and wild (think gnarly growing trees) with sound knots incorporated into the flow of grain.
 It’s colouring is softer brown with contrasting cream sap.
 It’s sometimes a bit mousey until finished, but the more exciting boards are mixed with red-dy orange and give a bit of a vivid highlight to the grain.
 Sometimes the European is steamed to try to even out (flatten) the colouring which can be useful (?) but mainly just flattens the colour…we don’t want that do we?

-Timber of either tree works well with machine or hand tools but of course the grain pattern is going to play a part.
+Timber of either walnut species works well with machine or hand tools but of course the grain pattern is going to play a part.
 That wild swirlyness needs more attention as the grain will be going in all directions.
 It’s hard and strong (if it were bigger and less swirly we’d all be using it for structural work!) and good for turning and carving.
-It is difficult to treat (acid content & density) being fairly dense and also moderately durable timber.
+It is difficult to treat (acid content & density), being fairly dense and also moderately durable timber.
 It has medium moisture movement (beware trapped moisture in dense uneven grained timbers).
 The right glues and polishes work successfully.

 Waney edge boards go from 20mm to 80mm in Thickness, currently up to 940mm in Width and up to 4.3m in Length which is pretty gargantuan for Walnut!